elucian/bee/syntax/standard.md

 ## File IO

-To read and write into files and save to disk, we must use method "open" from system.io library.
+To read and write into files and save to disk, we must use system.io library.
 This library define type "F" : file handler.
-It offer support for file input/output from operating system.
+It offer support for file input/output.

 **Methods**